Tips For A Successful Kitchen Remodel

 Finding a good, reputable contractor is more important than price.
 I frequently hear horror stories from consumers who had a contractor start the job and then disappear, leaving their kitchen torn up and unusable.
 You don’t need that kind of stress.

 Contrary to popular opinion, you do not get bids from several contractors.
 There is a more efficient, smarter method.
 Do initial interviews on the phone with your contractor-contenders, using my FREE 11 question CONTRACTOR TEST.
 Pick two companies you feel are experienced in your type of project.
 Meet with them on-site.
 Ask your favorite of them to write up “Detailed Specifications” for your project.
-These should contain allowances (assumed amounts), like $5.00 per sq. ft for backsplash & floor tile materials, $7,000. for the appliance package, $4,000. for the granite tops, $1,500. for plumbing fixtures, $1,600. for lighting fixtures and cabinet hardware, and so on.
+These should contain allowances (assumed amounts), like $5.00 per sq. ft for backsplash & floor tile materials, $7,000. for the appliance package, $4,000. for the granite tops, $1,500. for plumbing fixtures, and so on.
 Your idea and my idea of a high-end countertop may not be the same thing.
 This seems to be a big problem — people don’t get what they thought they were getting quality-wise.
 Having a proper scope of work written out like this will prevent all that.

 These Specifications will be in the form other contractors are used to seeing and are different from what you might write up as the homeowner.
 These will help you get a more “apples to apples” bid from the second contractor.
 Get your prices in and select the contractor you feel is the best fit for you.
 Negotiate the project with your chosen remodeler from there.
 This is much faster and smarter than walking 4 or 5 contractors through your house without pre-screening them, realizing in your “gut” that most are not really right for you and then getting bids in that all have different assumptions in their scopes of work.
 Do diligent interviews on the phone first.